BlueBrain/nexus-kg/docs/src/main/paradox/api-reference/queries.md

 ... where all of the query parameters are individually optional.

 - `@context`: JsonLd - can be provided to define extra prefix mappings.
 By default, the search core context will be used.
-If this filed is provided, its content will be merged with the search core context.
+If this field is provided, its content will be merged with the search core context.
 - `filter`: Filter - can provide the filtering expression, explained [here](./operating-on-resources.html#filter-expressions)
 - `q`: String - can be provided to select only the resources in the collection that have attribute values matching (containing) the provided token; when this field is provided the results will also include